 HR Departments will need to adapt and support the future of workplace strategies.
-A recent Forbes article by Jeanne Meister suggests that “HR must mirror these best in class experiences by leveraging artificial intelligence for all phases of the employee lifecycle from recruiting to onboarding and developing employees.”
+A recent Forbes article by Jeanne Meister is a good read and suggests that “HR must mirror these best in class experiences by leveraging artificial intelligence for all phases of the employee lifecycle from recruiting to onboarding and developing employees.”

 Workplace Enablers: IT Departments